How to Refinance Your Canara Bank Student Loan in the U.S.

 Can You Refinance Canara Bank Student Loans in the U.S.?

 Loans with international banks like Canara can be refinanced with American lenders.
 The process of refinancing will likely be the same as with a domestic bank, though processing times may be slightly longer as lenders coordinate with their international counterparts.
-However, the criteria for eligibility may be much different for American lenders, and international students and immigrants can have difficulty refinancing.
+However, the criteria for eligibility may be much different for American lenders, so international students and immigrants might have difficulty refinancing.

 International students and visa holders are deemed as particularly high-risk by American banks because of their temporary status.
-Student loans are typically substantial and will take the borrower many years to repay, meanwhile, borrowers on visas may have to leave the country at any time.
+Student loans are typically a substantial amount of money and will take the borrower many years to repay, meanwhile, borrowers on visas may have to leave the country at any time.

 Also, international students may have a limited credit history and income.
 These are important factors that lenders use to judge an application for refinancing, leaving noncitizens at a disadvantage.